opensearch-project/documentation-website/_install-and-configure/install-opensearch/index.md

 # Install OpenSearch

-This section details how to install OpenSearch on your host, including which operating system's are [compatible with OpenSearch](#operating-system-compatibility), which [ports to open](#network-requirements), and which [important settings](#important-settings) to configure on your host.
+This section details how to install OpenSearch on your host, including which operating systems are [compatible with OpenSearch](#operating-system-compatibility), which [ports to open](#network-requirements), and which [important settings](#important-settings) to configure on your host.

 ## Operating system compatibility